Pain Management: Assessment & Plan

-When you arrive at CTCA at Eastern Regional Medical Center, you are automatically scheduled to meet with a member of the mind-body team during your initial evaluation period.
-This visit will be an introduction to the department and the services available to you.
+When you arrive at CTCA at Eastern Regional Medical Center (Eastern), you will have an opportunity to meet with a pain specialist during your initial evaluation period.